AI Graphic Organisers: Visual Thinking Tools

 What the teacher does / what learners produce: The teacher uses the AI to generate a visual representation of a geometric problem, highlighting key angles and measurements.
 Learners then use this diagram to solve the problem.

 Researchers (Clark, 2019; Jones, 2022) say link AI tools to learning aims.
-This helps learners understand graphic organisers' purpose .
-Discuss how these tools boost knowledge (Brown, 2024).
+This helps learners understand graphic organisers' purpose.
+Discuss how these tools boost knowledge.
 Review Blooms Taxonomy to improve lesson design (Anderson & Krathwohl, 2001).

 The Universal Thinking Framework helps match visual tools to thinking.
 It sorts thinking into actions like define, compare, sequence, and evaluate.
 AI tools work well when teachers use these verbs in prompts.
 For example, asking AI to "sequence" produces better visuals than "summarise".

 Schema Theory shows how brains connect knowledge (Bartlett, 1932).
-New learners’ schemas are basic (Anderson, 1977).
-AI organisers offer learners a visual schema on screen.
-Learners internalise structures by using these maps (Rumelhart, 1980; Schank & Abelson, 1977).
-This builds detailed subject knowledge.
+New learners’ schemas are basic, so they need clear structures to work with (Anderson, 1977).
+AI organisers give learners a visual schema on screen.
+By using these maps, learners internalise the structures and build detailed subject knowledge (Rumelhart, 1980; Schank & Abelson, 1977).

 The Zone of Proximal Development (Vygotsky, 1978) highlights the importance of targeted scaffolding.
 A learner can achieve more with structured guidance than they can alone.
-AI visual tools act as a responsive scaffold.
-A teacher can use AI to provide heavy visual support at the start of a topic, generating maps with extensive text and clear pathways.
-As the learner builds competence, the teacher can prompt the AI to generate increasingly sparse maps, fading the scaffold until the learner operates independently.
+AI visual tools can act as a responsive scaffold.

-Wittrock (1974) showed generative learning needs active thought.
-Learners choose key information and organise it.
-They then link it to prior knowledge.
-AI graphic organisers help learners actively organise this information.
-Learners change the AI maps, make connections, and write about structures.
+Wittrock (1974) showed that generative learning needs active thought.
+Learners choose key information, organise it, and link it to prior knowledge.
+AI graphic organisers can support this active organisation.
+Learners adapt the AI maps, make connections, and write about the structures.

 Teachers link AI mind maps to schema building, explaining organisation and memory.
 Learners then create mind maps on new topics.
 This shows their grasp of schema theory.
 (Anderson, 1977; Bartlett, 1932; Piaget, 1952).